jone-vi/train-tracks/README.md

 - Some track segments are also given as clues.
 - Each puzzle has exactly one solution.

+## How it is solved?
+Firstly the puzzle is parsed from the text-file.
+It is transformed to a grid, a list of the rows.
+Afterward it is created different usefull structures: List of columns, list of rows where each element also contains pointers to the adjecent elements and a list of all possible 2x2 blocks in the grid.

+Then it will run a brute force algorithm towards the grid.
+Placing on track at a time, starting from the upper left field.
+It will then place either a track or leave the field empty.
+If the track placed breaks a rule with the element over it or to the left it will try another track.
+If it validates it will move on to the next element.
+For example if a track enters/exits in the "noth" but the track over it does not enter/exit in the "south" it breaks a rule.

+Each time a full row has been filled it will validate the amount of elements according to the clue for that row.
+The same with columns.

+Each time it breaks a rule Prolog will backtrack and try a new combination of elements.
+This means that the code can solve almost any puzzle, but it will spend a lot of time doing so.
+The work with this program was to optimize it to be able to detect impossible solutions as early as possible.

 ## Run the program
 In the unsolved.txt file you should write some unsolved solvable puzzle.